martinprobson/http4s_prometheus_example/README.md

 1. An instance of the http4s user_server.
 2. A Prometheus instance that is configured to scrape the metrics from the server's metrics endpoint.
-3. An instance of Grafana that can be configured to ingest the metrics from Prometheus to display the sample dashboard above.
+3. An instance of Grafana that is already provisioned to ingest the metrics from Prometheus to display the sample dashboard above.

 ## Requirements
 The following is required to run this project on your local machine: -